-- When equipped with a reverse switch, the fan motor must be turned off by: Setting the 3-speed switch must be switched - a.
-Setting the 3-speed switch must be switched to "O"-Off. - b.
-Closing the dome.

-c.
-Selecting the center position on the IN/OUT rocker switch.

-- 2. Wait for fan blade to stop. - 3.
+- 1. When equipped with a reverse switch, the fan motor must be turned off by: - a.
+Setting the 3-speed switch to "O"-Off. - b.
+Closing the dome. - c.
+Selecting the center position on the IN/OUT rocker switch. - 2.
+Wait for fan blade to stop. - 3.
 Selecting IN will bring air from the exterior into the camper (pressurizes inside). - 4.
 Or selecting OUT will bring air in through any opening in the camper and exhaust through the vent to the exterior. - 5.
 Turn fan motor "On".

-HEKI MIDI
+HEKI MIDI SKYLIGHT